 This section of the school website will be updated in the light of changes to guidance to provide clarity for the school community.
 A quick guide for parents/carers from Bucks Council can be viewed HERE.

-Expectations for attendance – the latest government guidance says attendance will be mandatory from September.
-John Colet School will be reverting back to normal expectations for attendance and punctuality.
+Expectations for attendance – the latest government guidance.
+John Colet School has normal expectations for attendance and punctuality.

 What do I need to do if my child is unwell?